OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 ### the GPU seed farm

 After several helpful conversations with gamerpuppy, they sent me a version of the [CUDA](https://en.wikipedia.org/wiki/CUDA) code used for finding incredible [Pandora's Box boss swaps](https://docs.google.com/spreadsheets/d/1A3oW0tgInXa3h5azNoES4PQsTy-VdLFvDmn_CIUrbJE).
 In short, CUDA gives the programmer direct access to the GPU's virtual instruction set and parallel computational, allowing for simultaneous computation with tens of thousands of [threads](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)).
-To optimize performance, we feed in the most efficient constraints into CUDA: $$\mathcal{N}$$ and $$\mathcal{C}$$.
+To optimize performance, we feed in the most efficient constraints into CUDA: $\mathcal{N}$ and $\mathcal{C}$.
 Any seeds that pass these filters get save to a text file which can later be fed through the C++ program for further analysis.

 To understand the strength of the card reward filter, consider the following set of "unhelpful" Silent cards: